 Animals and the Law

-Normally Offered: Spring semester by Sandra K. Jones, Esq.
+Normally Offered: Fall and Spring semesters by Sandra K. Jones, Esq.

 Prerequisites and Other Registration Restrictions: Junior or Senior status; strong writing skills are necessary.